Course providers in Wagga Wagga

 Learn moreThe HLT37215 Certificate III in Pathology Collection is a hands-on qualification that prepares you for work in a pathology unit or testing centre.
 Over 6 months you will learn how to collect blood and other pathology samples — then prepare, record and despatch for testing.
 Choose electives from electrocardiography (ECG), first aid, recognising healthy body systems, drug and abuse testing.
 Enquire now for the list of study units and electives, plus your eligibility for government funded training.

-Learn moreThe Diploma of Community Services (Case Management) is a nationally recognized qualification that prepares students for a career in case management within the community services sector.
-You will develop skills in case management, including planning, intervention, and evaluation.
-Graduates can work as case managers in government and non-government organizations, supporting clients with complex needs.
+Learn moreThe CHC52025 Diploma of Community Services (Case Management) is a nationally recognised qualification designed for those looking to build a career in community services.
+This course focuses on developing practical skills in case management, including assessment, planning, intervention, and evaluation.
+Graduates are prepared to work as case managers in both government and non-government organisations, providing support and guidance to clients with diverse and complex needs.
+Enquire now for the full list of elective choices, entry requirements, and available enrolment dates.

 Learn moreEntry requirements